 We were amazed at what we saw there.
 The first area we walked through was filled with kitchen cabinets.

-There were old windows, gallons of paint, carpet squares and remnants, old toilets and tubs and even some industrial decking.
+There were old windows, gallons of paint, carpet squares and remnants, old toilets and tubs, and even some industrial decking.

 We already used an old door as a headboard for our bed and it is one of my favorite thrift store upcycles.

 We also spent another $10 on lumber and some hardware to make a frame for the base.
 So for less than $100 I now have plenty of storage and a nice large area to work.
+Plus I have a couple of other great organization pieces too.

-DIY Office Desk from Recycled Materials
+DIY Door Desk from Recycled Materials

 We took the fronts off all the cabinets and the back off of two of the cabinets.
 Then we butted them up together to give a nice deep base.
+They already had a shelf in each cabinet for organizing and storing all my office supplies.
+I didn't think I needed any drawers but the separate shelf space was helpful.

-The empty doorknob hole makes a great place to thread all my electrical wires.
+As you can see from the pic above, the empty doorknob hole makes a great place to thread all my electrical wires.

 Kelly Abercrombie